justthedoctor/CypherFunks-Electrum/electrum-server/docs/HOWTO.rst

 When building the database from the genesis block, ElectrumX has to flush large quantities of data to disk and its DB.
 You will have a better experience if the database directory is on an SSD than on an HDD.
-Currently to around height 611,600 of the Bitcoin blockchain the final size of the leveldb database, and other ElectrumX file metadata comes to just over 46.9GB (43.7 GiB).
+Currently to around height 611,600 of the Cypherfunks blockchain the final size of the leveldb database, and other ElectrumX file metadata comes to just over 46.9GB (43.7 GiB).
 LevelDB needs a bit more for brief periods, and the block chain is only getting longer, so I would